 - SLAs for data quality from upstream teams

-- On-call rotations for model serving
+- On-call rotations covering model serving

-- Escalation paths for production incidents
+- Escalation paths for production incidents (model accuracy vs. latency vs. data pipeline)

 4. Build graceful degradation